MLH/mlh-hackathon-organizer-guide/What-We-Provide.md

 ## League Member Events

 To become a League Member Event, please submit an [application](https://majorleaguehacking.typeform.com/to/Kr9zPl).
-Note that there are several [requirements](https://github.com/MLH/mlh-policies/blob/master/membership-guide.md#membership-requirements).
+Note that there are several minimum [requirements](https://github.com/MLH/mlh-policies/blob/master/membership-guide.md#membership-requirements) to be considered for membership in the League.

 ## MLH Localhost Hackathon